SantiagoCaldeZ/caso2-ia-detector/README.md

 ### 11.3 Metrics

-The backend should expose or record the following operational metrics when implementation starts:
+The backend should expose or record the following operational metrics as part of the MVP observability contract:

 | Metric | Purpose |
 |---|---|